hdfsyu/GarbageOS/README.md

 Once u installed docker and qemu type this command in the root of the project: `docker run --rm -it -v "%cd%":/root/env myos-buildenv` if ur on powershell: `docker run --rm -it -v "${pwd}:/root/env" myos-buildenv` and if ur on linux or macos: `docker run --rm -it -v "$pwd":/root/env myos-buildenv`
 Now type `make build-x86_64` type `exit`.
 Now the final command: `qemu-system-x86_64 -cdrom dist/x86_64/kernel.iso` That will run the OS.
 # Errors
-ok so basically make sure ur docker daemon has access to ur harddrive also if ur on linux download qemu by running `sudo apt install qemu`
+ok so basically make sure ur docker daemon has access to ur harddrive also if ur on linux download qemu by running `sudo apt install qemu` and if it doesnt work then in the root of the project type this: `docker build buildenv -t myos-buildenv`
 # Updates
 ooooooooooooooooooooOO WE GOT 64 BITTTTTTTTTTTTT also we are going to refactor some trash